 I think this term was created by a man.
-A man who can just change from suit pants to chinos, a tie to a polo shirt and look appropriate.
-Oh how easy it is to be a man – three pairs of pants, five shirts, a pair of brown Rockports and you’re done.
-Yes there are the more sassy men who don’t wear athletic socks, iron their shirts and own more than one pair of shoes made in the current millennium.
+A man who can just change from suit pants to chinos, a tie to a golf shirt, and look appropriate.
+Oh, how easy it is to be a man – three pairs of pants, five shirts, a pair of brown shoes and you’re done.
+Yes, there are the more sassy men who don’t wear athletic socks, iron their shirts, and own more than one pair of shoes made in the current millennium.
 But women, we have it tough.
 What shoes are acceptable?
 How short is too short?
 How sleeveless is too sleeveless?
 What crosses the line into “quick trip to the grocery store attire?”

-Early in my career I was told by a supervisor that I admired and desired to emulate that one should “not dress for the position he has but the position he aspires to have.”
-This caused me to have some idol worship purchasing similar suits, necklaces and even glasses as this supervisor.
+Early in my career, I was told by a supervisor that I admired and desired to emulate that one should “not dress for the position they have but the position they aspire to have.”
+This caused me to have some idol worship purchasing similar suits, necklaces, and even glasses as this supervisor.
 After getting over my professional crush, I realized that her motto held true.
-If you dress as a person of respect, you will be given that respect.
-If you dress as though you just rolled out of bed, no matter your intelligence or qualifications, you will never gain the same amount of respect by your colleagues.
+If you dress like a person of respect, you will be given that respect.
+If you dress as though you just rolled out of bed, no matter your intelligence or qualifications, you will never gain the same amount of respect from your colleagues.
 No matter how hard we try to believe that looks do not matter, THEY DO.
-What separates you from your intellectual equals is often the superficial: the firm handshake, the confident air, the better resume paper and the attire you chose.
+What separates you from your intellectual equals is often the superficial: the firm handshake, the confident air, the better resume paper, and the attire you chose.

 Suggestions for Outfits:

-- More causal pants (denim trousers, chinos or stretch twill) with a shell and blazer.
+- More casual pants (denim trousers, chinos, or stretch twill) with a shell and blazer.
 Again, the clothes should skim, not cling to the body.
 The shell can have a v or scoop neck, but should not show a lot of cleavage.
 Again, stay conservative with closed-toe shoes.
-A pair of kitten heel mules are great for the warmer months – they look adorable with jeans, capris and skirts and don’t require hosiery.
+A pair of kitten heel mules are great for the warmer months – they look adorable with jeans, capris, and skirts and don’t require hosiery.

 So you have felt out the environment, you have seen people wear khakis, cropped pants, sleeveless tops and open-toed shoes without a blink of an eye.
 How do you know what in your closet is appropriate and what should be left for the weekend?